Rulebook (13th Edition)

 - The effect of the ability activated for chain link 1 resolves, destroying the cards it targeted.

-Only 1 chain can be active at a time, and no actions which start a chain can be performed while a chain is resolving.
-If the effects performed within a chain satisfy an activation condition of a minion ability or spell, said minion ability or spell can be activated after the chain finishes resolving, starting a new chain.
+Only 1 chain can be active at a time, and no chaining actions can be performed while a chain is resolving; if a chain is resolving, any player who wishes to perform a chaining action must wait until the chain finishes resolving, and can then start a new chain.

 Battles